MichaelTrestman/job-application-materials/writing-samples/vault-db-secrets.md

 - The CockroachDB CLI [installed locally](install-cockroachdb-mac.html).
 - The Vault CLI [installed locally](https://www.vaultproject.io/downloads).
 - Access to a CockroachDB cluster as [`admin` SQL user](security-reference/authorization.html#admin-role).
-This tutorial will use a CockroachDB {{ site.data.products.serverless }} cluster, but you may either [Create a CockroachDB {{ site.data.products.serverless }} cluster](../cockroachcloud/create-a-serverless-cluster.html) or [Start a Local Cluster (secure)](start-a-local-cluster.html) in order to follow along.
+This tutorial will use a CockroachDB Serverless cluster, but you may either [Create a CockroachDB Serverless cluster](../cockroachcloud/create-a-serverless-cluster.html) or [Start a Local Cluster (secure)](start-a-local-cluster.html) in order to follow along.
 In either case you must have the public CA certificate for your cluster, and a username/password combination for the `root` SQL user (or another SQL user with the [`admin` role](security-reference/authorization.html#admin-role).
 - Access to a Vault cluster with an admin token.
 This tutorial will use HashiCorp Cloud Platform, but you may either [spin up a free cluster in HashiCorp Cloud Platform](https://learn.hashicorp.com/collections/vault/cloud) or [start a development cluster locally](https://learn.hashicorp.com/tutorials/vault/getting-started-dev-server).

 ## Introduction